ClusterHQ/flocker/docs/gettingstarted/installation.rst

 .. note:: It is also possible to create the pool on a block device.

 The Flocker command line client (``flocker-deploy``) must be able to establish an SSH connection to each node.
-Ensure that the firewall allows access to TCP port 22.
+Ensure that the firewall allows access to TCP port 22 on each node.

-The Flocker command line client (``flocker-deploy``) must be able to log into each node as user ``root``.
+The Flocker command line client must also be able to log into each node as user ``root``.
-Ensure that you add your public SSH key to the ``~/.ssh/authorized_keys`` file for the ``root`` user on each node.
+Add your public SSH key to the ``~/.ssh/authorized_keys`` file for the ``root`` user on each node.

 You have now installed ``flocker-node`` and created a ZFS for it.
 You have also ensured that the ``flocker-deploy`` command line tool is able to communicate with the node.

-Next you may want to perform the steps in :doc:`the tutorial <./tutorial/moving-applications>` , to ensure that your servers are correctly configured.
+Next you may want to perform the steps in :doc:`the tutorial <./tutorial/moving-applications>` , to ensure that your nodes are correctly configured.
-Replace the IP addresses in the ``deployment.yaml`` files with the IP address of your own servers.
+Replace the IP addresses in the ``deployment.yaml`` files with the IP address of your own nodes.